DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 </body>
 ~~~

+Here we've defined a simple html layout, added sources of dhtmlxGantt from [CDN](desktop/cdn_links_list.md) and initialized gantt using api/gantt_init.md method.

+Note that we've also specified **100% height** for the document body and for the gantt container.
+Gantt will use the size of its container, thus some initial sizes are required.

 ### Changing a default route

 After we added a new page we have to make it accessible from the browser.
 For this tutorial, we'll make our gantt a default page of an app.